 - Hash the fields from the packet header to get an integer between 0 and bucket size – 1.
 Example: for bucket sizes that are power of two take the low-order N bits of the hash.

-- Enqueue the packet to the output queue of the interface that is associated with the bucket selected by the packet hash.
+- Enqueue the packet into the output queue of the interface that is associated with the bucket selected by the packet hash.

 Have you noticed that the algorithm never checks the size of the output queue?
 If the hashing algorithm decides to send the packet through Interface#1, the switch will send the packet through Interface#1 even though that interface might be dropping packets like crazy due to continuous congestion, and all the other interfaces sit idle.